 Reason # 5: VWAP Can Help You Confirm Counter Trend Trading Opportunities

-Ever wondered if a stock is overbought or oversold and if it's time to take a counter trend trade?
+Ever wonder if a stock is overbought or oversold and if it’s time to take a counter trend trade?

-If you are just looking at the RSI or Stochastics and double guessing if this is a strong trend or the market will turn back, then adding the VWAP indicator on your chart can make your life much easier.
+Just looking at the RSI or Stochastics and guessing can often throw false signals.
+You need concrete evidence of whether there is a strong trend or a chance the market will turn back.
+Adding the VWAP indicator on your chart can make your life much easier, in this regard.

-Professional day traders have a rule of thumb when using the VWAP - if the VWAP line is flat lining, but the price has gone up or down impulsively, the price will likely return to the VWAP line.
-However, if the VWAP line is starting to gradually go up or down along with the trend, it is probably not a good idea or good time to take a counter trend position.
+However, if the line is starting to gradually move up or down in a new trend, it is probably not a good idea or good time to take a counter-trend position.

 Reason # 6: VWAP Can Help You Reduce Market Impact

-Most day traders do not understand that their actions can affect the market itself because we often trade our personal funds at the retail level.
-However, if you are a hedge fund manager or in charge of a large pension fund, your decision to buy a stock can drive up the price.
+Most day traders do not affect the market much because we often trade our personal funds at the retail level.

 Just imagine for a second you are day trading and want to buy 5,000 shares of Apple (AAPL).

-AAPL is a fairly popular stock and traders rarely face any liquidity problems when trading.
+AAPL is a fairly popular stock and traders rarely face any liquidity problems when trading it.
 Hence, you will quickly find a seller willing to sell his 5,000 AAPL shares at your bid price.

-If you find the stock price is trading below the VWAP, you are paying a lower price compared to the average price, right?
-This way, a VWAP strategy can act as a guide and help you reduce market impact when you are dividing up large orders.
+If they find the stock price is trading below VWAP, they are able to pay a lower price compared to the average price, right?
+This way, VWAP acts as a guide and helps them reduce market impact while dividing up large orders.

 You may think this example only applies to big traders.
-But wait until you want to buy 10k shares of a low float stock.
+However, in the world of low float stocks, even small orders can make an impact on price movement.

-The high frequency algorithms can act as little angels when liquidity is low, but these angels can turn into devils as the attempt to bid up the price of a stock by placing fake orders only to cancel them right away.
+The high-frequency algorithms can act as little angels when liquidity is low.
+But these angels can turn into devils as they attempt to bid up the price of a stock by placing fake orders only to cancel them right away.

 If you are emotionally following the tape, you may start executing market orders because you are worried the price will run away from you.